 Acronyms and jargon can be an effective way to quickly communicate ideas internally or to like-minded audiences.
 Once the scope of your audience widens, however, these elements can make your pages harder to understand.
-The IRS recognized that its pages about tax planning for retirement were reaching an audience beyond tax professionals, and asked First Fridays to test them for usability and user experience.
+The IRS recognized that its pages about tax planning for retirement were reaching an audience beyond tax professionals, and asked the DigitalGov User Experience Program team to test them for usability and user experience.

-After watching the tests, stakeholders and the First Friday team agreed that the following three problems presented obstacles to usability and a good user experience, but could be easily fixed:
+After watching the tests, stakeholders and the DigitalGov User Experience Program team agreed that the following three problems presented obstacles to usability and a good user experience, but could be easily fixed.

 Problem 1: Too Many Links and Extra Text